-After hours emergency call Newland Police Department 828-733-2023 or
+After hours emergency call Newland Police Department

-Avery County Communications at 828-733-3858
+Avery County Communications

-7:00 am to 3:30 pm
+7 am to 3:30 pm

 Building and Grounds:

 This includes all operations and maintenance of Town buildings and properties.
-Workers are responsible for cleaning, repairing, mowing, weed-eating, spraying, renovating, ordering and distributing supplies, setting up meetings, maintaining facilities, parks, Riverwalk, Greenway, and Pavillion.
+Workers are responsible for cleaning, repairing, mowing, weed-eating, spraying, renovating, ordering and distributing supplies, setting up meetings, maintaining facilities, parks, Riverwalk, Greenway, and Pavilion.
 Building and grounds cover a vast area.

 This service is provided on an as needed basis.
 The Town will pick up small amounts of brush, leaves, and sticks that is produced on that Residential Property.
 Material must be bagged or cut into small lengths for pick-up.
 For larger loads please contact Public Works for more information.

-Town of Newland has approximately 47 streets to maintain.
+Town of Newland has approximately forty-seven streets to maintain.
 Any work on (Powell Bill) Town streets is covered under this heading.
 The work involves street paving, patching, street signs, shoulder repairs, side street mowing, ditch cleaning and repair, trash and debris removal, weeding, spraying, snow removal and salting of streets.

 Waste Water System: